Property Tax Services

 Frequently Asked Questions

 You may have questions about tax valuations, protest deadlines, inspections, or related topics.
 There’s a good chance that we’ve already answered your question for someone else.
 To save you time, we’ve compiled those answers in a convenient FAQ section.
 If you still don’t find the answer to your question, feel free to contact us, and a Texas-based advisor will gladly respond.

 Texas Tax Protest was founded in 2010 with the mission of making the property tax appeal process easier.
-As real estate agents and investors, the founders realized that one of the biggest costs and most important aspects of owning Texas property is often overlooked and rarely discussed.
+As a Certified Public Accountant and investor, the founder realized that one of the biggest costs and most important aspects of owning Texas property is often overlooked and rarely discussed.
 Many property owners are not aware that you can appeal the initial assessment from the county appraisal district and aren’t sure how to make an appeal.
 Our goal is to make this process easy for everybody.
 Many of our employees are real estate agents and investors.

 For additional information about protesting your Texas real estate taxes, give us a call or send us a message.